1587/speaking-exam/00-part5.md

 I have some reasons as follows:

-Firstly, good communication enable us to express our views clearly, and share our true thoughts with our colleagues. we can find out the root cause of the problem through communication.
+Firstly, good communication enable us to express our views clearly, (and share our true thoughts with our colleagues. ) we can find out the root cause of the problem through communication.

-Secondly, good communication enable us to think about other people's points of view, we can find our misstakes, which could be a risk of our project failture.
+Secondly, good communication enable us to think about other people's points of view, we can find our misstakes, which could be a risk of our project.
-it is very important for our work.
+(it is very important for our work. )

-thirdly, good communication can make team members feel better, which can makes our work efficiently. and everyone will be happy.
+thirdly, good communication can make team members feel better, which can makes our work efficiently. (and everyone will be happy.
-We don't blame each other, we don't fight.
+We don't blame each other, we don't fight.)
 Teams are more likely to succeed.

 The above reasons are why I think colleague communicate well is the most important.
 ```